PawelKapusta/VideoSummary/.ai/prd-eng.md

 - A main dashboard displaying a list of summaries as cards, sorted chronologically.
 - Each card includes: video title, channel name, YouTube publication date, and the TL;DR summary.
 - A dedicated subpage for each summary (`/dashboard/[id]`) with the full, formatted content, a link to the original, and rating buttons (thumbs up/down).
-- An option to delete individual summaries.
+- An option to hide individual summaries from the user's dashboard (summaries are shared resources between users, so they cannot be physically deleted).
 - The interface is fully responsive (RWD) for mobile browsers.

 ### 3.5.
 Error Handling and Notifications